raspberrypi/documentation/configuration/config-txt/misc.md

 Causes the content of the specified file to be inserted into the current file.

-For example, adding the line `include extraconfig.txt` to `config.txt` will include the `extraconfig.txt` file into the `config.txt` file.
+For example, adding the line `include extraconfig.txt` to `config.txt` will include the content of `extraconfig.txt` file in the `config.txt` file.